SublimeLinter/SublimeLinter-tslint/README.md

 [![Build Status](https://travis-ci.org/SublimeLinter/SublimeLinter-tslint.svg?branch=master)](https://travis-ci.org/SublimeLinter/SublimeLinter-tslint)

 This linter plugin for [SublimeLinter](https://github.com/SublimeLinter/SublimeLinter) provides an interface to [tslint](https://github.com/palantir/tslint).
 It will be used with files that have the "typescript" syntax.

 ## Installation

 SublimeLinter must be installed in order to use this plugin.

 Please use [Package Control](https://packagecontrol.io) to install the linter plugin.

-Before installing this plugin, you must ensure that `tslint` (2.4.0 or later) is installed on your system.
+Before installing this plugin, ensure that `tslint` (2.4.0 or later) is installed on your system.
 To install `tslint`, do the following:

 1. Install [Node.js](http://nodejs.org) (and [npm](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager) on Linux).